nathansabin/quiz-homework-4/README.md

 ## Tests

-All buttons work, you data will be saved without fail, everything renders in properly.
+All buttons work, your data will be saved without fail, everything renders in properly.